Swimming Efficiently by Wrapping: Numerical Method

 \section{Numerical Method}

 We model a monotrichous bacterium as a rigid ellipsoid with an helical flagellum attached to one of its poles.
-The flagellum is also modeled as a rigid object, which is a good approximation to study steady state swimming \cite{Higdon1979, Das2018}.
+The flagellum is also modeled as a rigid object since it reaches an equilibrium configuration during steady state swimming (\cite{Higdon1979, Das2018}).
 The body and the flagellum are connected by inextensible links that allow the flagellum to rotate freely around its main axis but otherwise it is forced to move concomitant to the rigid ellipsoid.
+Therefore, the bacterium's configuration is completely specified by seven degrees of freedom, the position and orientation of the body and the flagellum rotation, or phase angle, around its axis (\cite{Higdon1979, Pimponi2016}).
 The rigid objects, $\mcB_n$, move with linear and angular velocities, $\bu_n$ and $\bomega_n$, where we use the subindex $n$ to denote either the bacterium body or the flagellum.
 Due to the small bacterium size, the flow Reynolds number is vanishingly small, $\text{Re} \sim 10^{-5}$.
 Thus, the flow can be modeled with the Stokes equations

-where $p$ and $\bv$ are the fluid pressure and velocity and $\mu$ its viscosity.
-The no-slip boundary condition is imposed on the surface of the bacterium body and its flagellum
+where $p$ and $\bv$ are the fluid pressure and velocity and $\eta$ its viscosity.
+A no-slip boundary condition is imposed on the surface of the bacterium body and its flagellum

 where $\bq_n$ is tracking point of the rigid bodies (e.g.\ the bacterium body center and the flagellum attaching point respectively).